-Lynch told reporters the impromptu conversation on her government aircraft in Phoenix on Monday centered on social issues, from talk of grandchildren and Clinton's golf game to their recent travels.
+Lynch told reporters that the impromptu conversation on her government aircraft in Phoenix on Monday centered on social issues, from talk of grandchildren and Clinton's golf game to their recent travels.
 Nothing came up, the attorney general said, about any ongoing Justice Department investigations.

 But the chat took place in the midst of an FBI investigation into the security of Hillary Clinton's private email server, which she used to conduct government business as secretary of state.
 And that's creating a major appearance problem for the presumptive Democratic nominee for the White House and the top federal prosecutor in the country.

 Democratic political strategist David Axelrod tweeted:

 On CNN, Sen. Chris Coons, D-Del., praised the attorney general for her law enforcement bona fides but offered this advice: "I think she should have said, 'Look, I recognize you have a long record of leadership on fighting crime, but this is not the time for us to have that conversation.
 After the election is over, I welcome your advice and input.'"

 Clinton's political opponent in the race for the White House was less measured.
 Republican Donald Trump told radio talk show host Mike Gallagher the meeting was "terrible."

 "I think it's the biggest story, one of the big stories of this week, of this month, of this year," Trump declared.
 "I've been talking about the rigged system, how it's rigged and, you know, this is terrible ...
 You see a thing like this and even in terms of judgment, how bad of judgment is it for him or for her to do this?
 I mean, who would do this?"